bonitasoft/bonita-doc/md/rest-api-authorization.md

 ## Summary

-For a new Bonita BPM installation, a basic set of authorization checks is activated by default but you might also want to [deactivate the HTTP API](#activate).
+For a new Bonita installation, a basic set of authorization checks is activated by default but you might also want to [deactivate the HTTP API](#activate).
 Here are the key points of the authorizations configuration :

-* The static checks (activated by default on a fresh installation) create an authorization layer that exactly matches the standard Bonita BPM Portal features and profiles.
+* The static checks (activated by default on a fresh installation) create an authorization layer that exactly matches the standard Bonita Portal features and profiles.
 If you are using the standard Portal, you do not need to configure anything.
 * If you want to add extra authorization restrictions based on business rules, turn on the dynamic checks that you want.
 The configuration file defines standard rules for the most frequent cases, so all you need to do is uncomment the rules you want to apply.
 * If you add a custom page, include a resources=\[ list \] in your page.properties to specify which resources your custom page requires the users to have access to.
 * If the previous points do not meet your security needs, you can still manually customize the configuration and rules as much as you want.

-If you have migrated your platform from a version of Bonita BPM earlier than 6.4.0, security is deactivated by default.
+If you have migrated your platform from a version of Bonita earlier than 6.4.0, security is deactivated by default.
 You need to [add authorization to your custom pages](#migrate) before you activate authorization.

 ## Static authorization checking